Zetosoft/ZetoEngine2D/README.md

 ### Engine

-The Engine class is the main class of the ZetoEngine2D.
+The ZetoEngine class is the main class of the ZetoEngine2D.
 It is responsible for rendering the game, loading assets, and managing the game loop.
-The following properties and functions are available in the Engine class.
+The following properties and functions are available in the ZetoEngine class.
 Most of the properties are meant to be read-only, but some can be modified to change the behavior of the engine.

  - **engine.debug = false** Set to true to enable visual debug mode
  - **engine.debugTapColor = '#FF00FFBB'**